 PrEP is also recommended for people who have injected drugs in the past 6 months and have shared injection equipment or have been in treatment for injection drug use in the past 6 months.

 Making the Choice

 While PrEP is an excellent prevention tool, it may not be right for everyone.
 If you are prescribed PrEP, you must take a pill every day and return to the healthcare provider every three months for a repeat HIV test, prescription refills, and follow-up.
-If adherence to a daily pill regimen or regular provider visits are difficult, PrEP might not be a good choice.
+If taking a daily pill is difficult, there is a long-acting injection (every two months following two starter doses a month apart) that may be a better choice.